vastgroup/vastdb_framework_code_example/README.md

 #### 2. *vast-tools*

-To quantify *Srrm4* splicing with *vast-tools*, we download RNA-seq data for a knockdown (KD) of *Srrm4* in neuroblastoma N2A cells (SRP041656), including two replicates for KD and control, using matt retr_rnaseq:
+To quantify *Srrm4* splicing and identify *Srrm4* regulated exons with *vast-tools*, we download RNA-seq data for a knockdown (KD) of *Srrm4* in neuroblastoma N2A cells (SRP041656), including two replicates for KD and control, using matt retr_rnaseq:
 ```bash
 matt retr_rnaseq accessions_mouse.txt
 ```